gbdev/pandocs/content/CGB_Registers.md

 Double Speed Mode and Normal Speed Mode.
 The actual speed switch is performed by executing a STOP command after Bit 0 has been set.
-After that Bit 0 will be cleared automatically, and the Game Boy will operate at the 'other' speed.
+After that Bit 0 will be cleared automatically, and the Game Boy will operate at the "other" speed.
 The recommended speed switching procedure in pseudo code would be:

 ```